Hevander27/Correlation-One/README.md

 Contains data about the average boiler emissions of toxins nitrogen dioxide,sulfurdioxide and ine particulate matter.The data is categorized by UHF42 neighborhood for years 2013 and 2015.

-There are 84 rows and 5 columns.
+Rows: 84 rows

+Columns: 5